 - Live Environment/Adversary

 This class is intended for defenders wanting to learn how to effectively Hunt in enterprise networks.
 Participants should have previous network defense/incident response experience and/or knowledge of offensive tools and techniques, primarily post-exploitation techniques.
 Additionally, familiarity with using a SIEM, such as ELK or Splunk, will be helpful.

 Students will be supplied with a customized virtual machine that includes all tools needed to perform the training.
-Students need to bring a laptop with at least 8 gigabytes of RAM, the ability to run a virtual machine (VMWare Fusion, Player, or workstation), and a wireless network adapter.
+Students need to have a computer with at least 8 gigabytes of RAM, the ability to run a virtual machine (VMWare Fusion, Player, or workstation), and Internet access.

 Specific instructors will be determined soon.
 The SpecterOps team consists of sought-after experts, who bring years of breach assessment (hunt) and red team experience from both commercial and government sectors.